 Perhaps the most overlooked need is sleep.
 Getting in at least 7-8 hours can ensure a better mood, more energy levels and overall better health.
 It’s always hard resisting the next episode of our favourite Netflix show late at night but we could definitely give it a try for the benefit of our bodies.

-Now that you know how your hormones are behind your emotional roller coaster, it’s your turn to make the ride as smooth as possible!
+Now that you know how to manage your hormones changes that are behind your emotions, it’s your turn to make the ride as smooth as possible!

 To know more about hormonal imbalance, read blog on tips and tricks to overcome PMS.